Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 \label{newton}
 $$

-Since choreographies share a single orbit and are uniformly spread along it, these can be written as
+Since <a href="http://www.scholarpedia.org/article/N-body_choreographies">choreographies</a> share a single orbit and are uniformly spread along it, these can be written as

 $$
 z_j(t) = q\Big(t + \frac{2\pi j}{n}	\Big), \quad 0\leq j\leq n-1,